 Faculty and staff, health and wellness, walking program, cardiovascular risk, faith based

 Albury, Annisa R.; Forsythe, Jacob D.; and Thorpe, Greggory M., "The Effects of an Exercise Program on Cardiovascular Risk Factors at a Faith Based University" (2014).
-Kinesiology and Allied Health Senior Research Projects.
+Exercise Science Senior Research Projects.
 1.

 Creative Commons License